Regression Equilibrium in Electricity Markets: Electricity Market Preliminaries

 Although the resulting model -- for a given model class and data -- may provide the minimum of prediction loss, it remains myopic to regulation penalties in the real-time market.
 In power systems with typically asymmetric costs, i.e., $|\mb{c}^{+}-\mb{c}|\ne|\mb{c}^{-}-\mb{c}|$ point-wise, wind power producers tune their forecasts to favor less expensive regulation and thus reduce real-time penalties \cite{bathurst2002trading}.
 The optimal forecast tuning can be formalized as a decision-focused learning problem.
 Given the history of locational marginal prices at day-ahead and real-time markets, denoted by $\lambda_{1}$ and $\lambda_{2}$, respectively, a wind power producer optimizes model $\mathbb{W}_{\mbg{\theta}}$ by maximizing the following revenue function:

 where the first summand is the day-ahead revenue from submitted forecast, and the second summand is the real-time revenue.
 Thanks to the cost order $\mb{c}^{+}>\mb{c}>\mb{c}^{-}$, the resulting locational marginal prices are such that over-prediction is always penalized in real-time with $\lambda_{2}>\lambda_{1}$, and under-prediction results in excess real-time power supply priced at $\lambda_{2}<\lambda_{1}$.
 Hence, the wind power producer has financial incentives to sell all energy at the day-ahead market, thereby reducing real-time imbalances.
 However, the inherent erroneous nature of machine learning model $\mathbb{W}_{\mbg{\theta}}$ can not completely eliminate forecast errors and thus the real-time penalties.
 Hence, optimizing \eqref{prob:dfl_base}, a wind power producer finds the optimal learning parameter $\mbg{\theta}^{\star}$ that maximizes the revenue across the two markets on average.
+Selecting \eqref{prob:dfl_base} over \eqref{pred_loss_function}, the decision-maker implicitly controls the risk of high real-time penalties, which are not modeled in the standard loss function.

 Both prediction- and decision-focused objectives of wind power forecasting can be gathered in a single optimization: